ggeerraarrdd/large-parks/README.md

 # Start the server
 http-server -c-1

-# Open the URL displayed in your browser
+# Navigate to the URL specified in the terminal output
 ```

 Note: Maps functionality will require configuring your API key as described in the Configuration section.